 What is the digital workplace?

-There are as many definitions of digital workplace as there are digital workplaces – Google Images will return many models for you to consider.
+There are as many definitions of the digital workplace as there are digital workplaces – Google Images will return many models for you to consider.
 My definition is therefore up for considerable debate but I find it a useful framework for client conversations.

 I describe it as follows: “The devices and services, company provided or employee sourced, that the employee chooses to use to do their job”.
 This definition outlines a few home truths: the digital workplace is a hardware and software consideration; that the digital workplace will include tools that are not company provided and that it’s the employee who really chooses what to use.

 For clarity, the services in question will cover communication, collaboration, business transactions such as HR self-service and expenses, and knowledge repositories.
-This also means that the digital workplace is not the sole-preserve of one team in your organization – it’s really, the sum of all the technologies that an employee uses, regardless of who provides them.
+This also means that the digital workplace is not the sole preserve of one team in your organization – it’s really, the sum of all the technologies that an employee uses, regardless of who provides them.

 Work and the Workplace is changing